Treatment Pipeline

 Phase II & III Clinical Trials

 • Idebenone: An oral tablet which improves energy metabolism similar to CoQ10 and is being investigated for migraine prevention.
-(Currently in Phase 3 clinical trials)
+(Currently in Phase 4 studies in China which are expected to be completed June 2024)

 • Tricaprilin: An oral drug which has been designed to induce ketosis and improve mitochondrial metabolism, and is currently being investigated for preventive treatment of migraine.
-(Currently in Phase 2 clinical trials)
+(A Phase 2 pilot study was completed July 2022 - no further updates)

 • Cannabis: Inhaled cannabis being investigated for acute treatment of migraine.
-(Currently in Phase 2 clinical trials)
+(Currently in Phase 2 clinical trials which are expected to be completed June 2024)

 • LY3451838: A PACAP inhibitor which is being investigated for preventive migraine treatment.
-(Currently recruiting for Phase 2 trials).
+(Currently finished Phase 2 trials with positive results - we are waiting for more information on Phase 3 trials).

 Pre-Clinical & Phase I Clinical Trials

 • Psilocybin: Oral psilocybin being investigated for preventive treatment of migraine.
-(Currently in Phase 1 clinical trials)
+(Currently in Phase 1 clinical trials which are expected to be completed December 2023)

 • XC101-D13H: A 5-HT2B/2C receptor antagonist without serotonergic agonist-driven side effects, which is currently being investigated for preventive treatment of migraine.
-(Currently in Phase 1 clinical trials)
+(Phase 1 clinical trial results were presented June 2020 - no further news currently)

 Medical Devices in Clinical Trials